clemens-tolboom/drupalextension/README.md

 [![Build Status](https://travis-ci.org/jhedstrom/drupalextension.png?branch=master)](https://travis-ci.org/jhedstrom/drupalextension)

-Drupal Extension 1.0 supports Behat 2.4, and Drupal 6 and 7 (with Drupal 8 support being backported as it changes).
-Drupal Extension 2.0 aims to work with Behat 3, and focus on Drupal 8.
+The Drupal Extension 2.0 supports Drupal 7 and 8, and utilized Behat 3.
+For Drupal 6 support (or Behat 2), use the 1.0 version.

 ### Using the Drupal Extension for testing your own projects.
 1. You'll need something resembling this `composer.json` file